Home Life in DubaiBefore you move Life in Dubai: 29 things to know before you move

 9. Modern infrastructure

 Dubai has modern infrastructure and is constantly investing in new technology to improve the city.
 Plenty of app-based services are available and the country works hard on fast turnarounds for paperwork and processes.
-Considering Dubai and the UAE are such a new city and country compared with others, they really are leading the way in this regard.

 10. Vast public transport network